 Description Taumata Arowai is Aotearoa's dedicated potable water services regulator to oversee and enforce a new drinking water regulatory framework, with a future oversight role for wastewater and stormwater networks.
-This will put more focus on compliance with drinking water and environmental and increased operational, reporting and compliance costs.
+This will put more focus on compliance with drinking water and environmental Impact It will result in water and wastewater treatment plants requiring upgrades and increased operational, reporting and compliance costs.
+LoS Change Timing Uncertainty Activity Potential Increase Short Term (next 3 years) Son MED Tran